This blog is part of a series. Click a link below to read other posts.

 - Sleep data

-Overall, TempDrop seems less confident in their algorithm and data, though this could be a side effect of FDA regulations on what they can or cannot say.
-But as an example, TempDrop describes the ovulation day indication premium feature as simply moving the “ovulation day indication dot” to the day before the temperature shift is recorded once ovulation is verified.
+Overall, TempDrop seems less confident in their algorithm and data.
+As an example, TempDrop describes the ovulation day indication premium feature as simply moving the “ovulation day indication dot” to the day before the temperature shift is recorded once ovulation is verified.
+They don’t actually say they confirm ovulation in those exact words, which could be a side effect of FDA regulations on what they can or cannot say.

 Perhaps this is an oversimplification on their part, but based on their descriptions, none of these features seem worth paying for unless a user has no idea how to chart.
 But even so, I don’t have a lot of confidence that they’re getting the most out of their data since they don’t actually say they predict or confirm the day of ovulation (according to their documentation, they’re just moving the dot).